This is the beginning... kindergarten on hot tub repair. Here we will discuss the VERY basics and lingo.

 220-240vac service will either be 4 wire or 3 wire.
 4 wire are 2 hot, 1 neutral, and ground.
 3 wire are 2 hot and ground.
 The difference is the needs of the spa itself.
 If any components in the spa require 115v, then you need a 4 wire service.
 If all components are 230v, then you only need 3 wire service.
 Either way, it must be GFCI protected.

 Is your spa 115v or 230v?
 Most spas are 220-240v spas.
 Some are 115v.
 Many 115v can be "converted" to 230v.
 The control box or manual will tell you if yours can.
 One thing to note that the conversion on most spas ONLY affect how well the heater heats and when.
 When operating a spa on 115v the heater will likely turn OFF when the pump is on HIGH.
-Reason is the 115v can not handle enough current to feed both heater and high speed.
+Reason is the 115v cord can not handle enough current to feed both heater and high speed.
 Converting to 230v will eliminate that.
-One note that you usually have to do a wiring and sometimes a programing change to make this happen.
+Note that you usually have to do a wiring and sometimes a programming change to change from 115v to 230v on convertible units.
 Programming is normally optional but wiring is critical.
 So converting your heater can now stay ON when on High pump.
-Second and more important is the heater typically is now operating on 220-240v.
+Second and more important is the heater is now operating on 220-240v.
 This will change the 1-2 degrees per hour to 5-6 degrees per hour.
 So the spa will heat faster and maintain temp better.

 Remember, some 115v hot tubs can ONLY be operated on 115v; you have no conversion option.